Kalki 2898 AD (soundtrack)

 Kalki 2898 AD is the soundtrack album composed by Santhosh Narayanan to the 2024 Indian Telugu-language epic dystopian science fiction action film of the same name, directed by Nag Ashwin, starring Amitabh Bachchan, Kamal Haasan, Prabhas and Deepika Padukone.
-The lyrics are written by Ramajogayya Sastry, Chandrabose and Krishna Kanth in Telugu, Kumaar and Siddharth-Garima in Hindi, Vivek in Tamil, Varadaraj Chikkaballapura in Kannada and Shyam Muraleedharan in Malayalam.
+The lyrics are written by Ramajogayya Sastry, Chandrabose and Krishna Kanth in Telugu, Kumaar and Siddharth-Garima in Hindi, Vivek in Tamil, Shyam Muraleedharan in Malayalam and Varadaraj Chikkaballapura in Kannada.

 Being Narayanan's 50th film as a composer in his career, the soundtrack album which consisted of six songs was released on 10 July 2024.

 Development and production

 In mid-2020, the producer C. Aswini Dutt initially insisted on bringing veteran composer M. M. Keeravani to score music for the film, as well as A. R. Rahman also considered for the role; Neither of them did sign the film.
 In late January 2021, Ashwin recruited composer Mickey J. Meyer, whom he had previously worked with in Mahanati (2018), as a part of the technical crew.
 By November, speculations arose that Meyer opted out of the project and would be replaced by Santhosh Narayanan as the composer.
 It was officially confirmed in February 2023, when Dutt stated in an interview regarding Narayanan's inclusion.
 Narayanan stated that Ashwin had liked his compositions for Cuckoo (2014) which led to his involvement in the film.
 He spent a year to research the sounds that suited the film's theme and storyline.

 When Narayanan was brought onboard for Kalki 2898 AD, almost eight months of the film's production had been completed.
 During the music discussion, Ashwin insisted the album to be epic, but also need to be soulful.
 His inspiration for developing the film's music was attributed to Rahman's Academy Award winning score for Slumdog Millionaire (2008), adding "The biggest takeaway was how he did what he does — his own original music — and the world lapped it up and loved it.
 He didn’t have to cater to a different audience but worked to his strengths.
 The entire music team surrendered to the vision of the production and the director.
 Only then we can create something raw and new."